Purge-1/Discord-RPC-JS/README.md

 # Discord-RPC-JS
-discord rpc made for dartk studio
+discord rpc made for dark studio
+Pretty Easy to use.